-- Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
+- Provide considerate and useful comments.
+Reviews should be constructive and courteous and the reviewer should respect the intellectual independence of the author.
 The reviewer should avoid personal comments; Research reserves the right to edit out comments that will hinder constructive discussion of manuscripts.

-- Reviewers should be aware of Research’s policies for authors regarding conflict of interest, data availability, and materials sharing.
-To review these guidelines, please visit the Information for Authors page.
+- Know our Editorial Policies.
+Reviewers should be aware of Research’s policies for authors regarding conflict of interest, data availability, and materials sharing.
+To review these guidelines, please visit the Editorial Policies page.